X16Community/x16-docs/X16 Reference - Appendix C - 65C02 Processor.md

 #### 16-bit DEC Example

-You can peform a 16-bit DEC by chaining two DECs together, testing the low byte before decrementing the high byte:
+You can perform a 16-bit DEC by chaining two DECs together, testing the low byte before decrementing the high byte:

 ```asm